Ford Fusion Hybrid: Specifications and range

 The EPA's 2015 edition of the Light-Duty Automotive Technology, Carbon Dioxide Emissions, and Fuel Economy Trends presents utility factors for plug-in hybrids to represent the percentage of miles that will be driven using electricity by an average driver, in electric only or blended modes.
 Both the Fusion and C-Max Energi models have a utility factor in EV mode of 45%, compared with 83% for the BMW i3 REx, 66/65% for the Chevrolet Volt/Cadillac ELR, 43% for the McLaren P1, 37% for the BMW i8, and 29% for the Toyota Prius PHV.

 In May 2016, Ford reported, based on data collected from more than 610 million miles (976 million km) logged by its electrified vehicles through its telematics system, that drivers of these vehicles run an average of 13,500 mi annually on their vehicles, with about half of those miles operating in all-electric mode.
-A break down of these figures show an average daily commute of 42 mi for Ford Energi plug-in hybrid drivers.
-Ford notes that with the enhanced electric range of the 2017 model year model, the average Fusion Energi commuter could go the entire day using no gasoline, if the car is fully charged both before leaving for work and before leaving for home.
+A breakdown of these figures shows an average daily commute of 42 mi for Ford Energi plug-in hybrid drivers.
 According to Ford data, currently most customers are likely charging their vehicles only at home.